Date Published: April 19, 2024

 The cyber threat landscape evolves rapidly, with attackers innovating new attack vectors faster than most defenses can adapt.
 Your SSDLC must adapt accordingly through continuous assessment and upgrades rather than periodic audits that quickly become stale.

 Your team should learn from past security incidents, near-misses, and external threat intelligence to uncover control gaps and derive insights that strengthen your SSDLC.
-Iterative improvements to your tooling, processes, and threat models should happen on an ongoing basis — for example, integrating new SCA capabilities as supply chain attacks evolve, or updating threat models as your application architecture changes.
-The goal is to ensure your SSDLC components continuously improve rather than remaining stagnant after initial implementation.
-Static security programs lose to dynamic adversaries.
+Iterative improvements to your tooling, processes, and threat models should happen on an ongoing basis.
+For example, integrating new SCA capabilities as supply chain attacks evolve, or updating threat models as your application architecture changes.

 Let Idea Maker Help You With a SSDLC